Sinclair Hood: Academic career

-He was assistant director of the British School of Archaeology, Athens, from 1949 to 1951, and served as director from 1954 to 1962.
-His work was done mostly in Greece and Turkey, but also in then Mandatory Palestine and Crete.
-He excavated at Emporio, Chios (1952-55 with several study sessions to 1961) and Knossos between 1957 and 1961.
+Hood was assistant director of the British School at Athens from 1949 to 1951, and served as its director from 1954 to 1962.
+His work was done mostly in mainland Greece and in Turkey, but also in Mandatory Palestine and on the island of Crete.
+He excavated at Emporio on Chios between 1952 and 1955, with several study sessions to 1961, and at Knossos between 1957 and 1961.

-In the 1960s he returned to England, settling near Oxford.
+In the 1960s, Hood returned to England, settling in Great Milton near Oxford.
 He took no academic or museum positions.
 Early in his career he did not take a post as assistant professor at Birmingham.
-Later though by his own account he "was asked to put in for the job to run the Ashmolean but I decided not to go for it".
+Later, by his own account, he "was asked to put in for the job to run the Ashmolean, but ... decided not to go for it".

 A colleague noted, "He is a prime example of a teacher who has never taught, at least in the narrower academic sense of the word.
 His instruction is tacit, by example; or explicit, and then informal, in the trench or the museum or over the dinner table."

-Sinclair Hood's advice to aspiring archaeologists:

-"Well, to think for themselves and not take anything for granted.
-And to look at things; to look at the originals as much as you can, and also at the countryside where things are.
-It is very much a matter of observation, of looking with your eyes.
-It is extraordinary what you may find which other people just simply haven't seen because they haven't looked or not looked thoroughly enough or in the right place.
-It is very much a matter of looking."

 From the 1960s, Hood continued to excavate in Greece, and to write books.
 His contributions to academic research include The Bronze Age Palace at Knossos: Plan and Sections and the Archaeological Survey of the Knossos Area both published in 1981.
-He considered his major life work to be the catalogue of the Bronze Age so-called 'masons' marks' at Knossos, Crete: The Masons' Marks of Minoan Knossos, edited by Lisa Bendall and published in 2020.
+He considered his major life work to be the catalogue of the Bronze Age masons' marks at Knossos: The Masons' Marks of Minoan Knossos, edited by Lisa Bendall and published in 2020.

+He gave the following advice to aspiring archaeologists:

 Personal life

-On 4 March 1957, Hood married Girton College, Cambridge-educated (MA 1949) classicist Rachel Simmons (1931–2016), whom he had met conducting the excavations at Emporio on Chios.
-She had previously been secretary to writer J. B. Priestley, and would later organise Adult Literacy at Thame.
+On 4 March 1957, Hood married Girton College, Cambridge-educated (MA 1949) classicist Rachel Simmons (1931–2016), whom he had met conducting the excavations at Emporio.
+She had previously been a secretary to writer J. B. Priestley, and would later organise Adult Literacy at Thame.
 They had a son, Martin, and two daughters, Mary and Dictynna.